Ning1253/Pickaxe-Stats/README.md

 ## Known Issues

 - Bows do not track damage dealt.
 This is an issue with Minecraft itself as the damage_dealt scoreboard objective [has not tracked bow stats since 1.7](https://bugs.mojang.com/browse/MC-29519).
+- Some stats appear blank (instead of 0)
+- For elytra distances less than .1km (.01, .02, etc.), values are incorrected shown as multiples of .1 (.1, .2, etc).
+- Low tps causes items to disappear

+## Planned

+- Tracking for all tools: Shears, Crossbows, Fishing Rods, Flint and Steels, Shields, Tridents, and Totems of Undying.
+- Toggleable stats